HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - For example, a candidate Identity that has the right address in one record, the right name in another, and the right telephone in another could be a strong candidate, even though no single record contains all the given information.

 Names are verified at a point in time and previous names are often useful in matching.
 However, best practices include periodic reverification, and it is generally expected that First and Last names reflect current names.
 Best practice data stewardship expects previous names to be designated as such within the Patient resource.
 Appropriate use of Patient.name.use and Patient.name.period are expected for use of previous names.

+Although it is possible to request a match with only First or only Last Name and still be compliant with this IG, the example [Invariants](artifacts.html) highlight minimum thresholds for the primary use cases where this is expected to occur.

 To request a match on a patient with a single legal name, known as a mononamous individual, requestors **SHOULD** use that name in the Last name field and leave the First name NULL.